sctdan/SyncroSync/README.md

 1. Click Import
+1. Once finished, click on Publish All Customizations in the menu.
-1. Once finished, click on the SyncroSync solution to open, then click Edit
+2. Then click on the SyncroSync solution to open, then click Edit
-1. Click on the 'When a HTTP request is received' action to expand it
+3. Click on the 'When a HTTP request is received' action to expand it
-1. Copy the HTTP POST URL provided there.
+4. Copy the HTTP POST URL provided there.
 If you don't see it, Save the flow and it should generate.